ManjusPrasad/REALTIME-CHAT-APP/README.md

  - Private chat rooms
  - Share images and videos
  - Copyright © 2025 ManjusPrasad.
 All rights reserved.
+ - No chat history is stored (ephemeral messaging)
+ - Private chat rooms
+ - Share images and videos (uploads are stored in the `uploads/` folder; storage is ephemeral on many hosts)
+ - Copyright © 2025 ManjusPrasad.
+All rights reserved.

 ## Tech Stack